 Remember to put self-care in your schedule too.
 From an afternoon nap to a home spa day, taking care of yourself should be a priority too.
 Take a break when you need to.
 Cancel attending a holiday function if you’re feeling over-extended.
 Check-in with your mental health as often as you need to.

 18. PLAN FOR SAFETY

 Unfortunately, burns and falls happen.
 But, a trip to the emergency room during the holidays does not sound fun at all.
 Sometimes life happens.
 But, we can attempt to prevent those accidents from happening the best we can.
-Consider using a baby gate to keep little one out of the kitchen and away from the hot stove.
+Consider using a baby gate to keep little ones out of the kitchen and away from the hot stove.
 Even if it’s just for a few days while the kitchen is super busy.
-Is your first aide kit stocked and ready for the unexpected.
+Is your first aid kit stocked and ready for the unexpected?
 Is your home prepared with essentials such as an operable kitchen fire extinguisher?
 Are your smoke detectors and Carbon Monoxide detectors working?
-Do a quick overview of safety areas in your kitchen and home such as working plugs and outlets, securing sharp objects and putting chemicals away out of children’s reach.
+Do a quick overview of safety areas in your kitchen and home.
+Make sure to inspect working plugs and outlets.
+Secure sharp objects and put chemicals away out of children’s reach.

 19. MAKE ROOM IN YOUR BUDGET

-This is last on the list but definitely not the least.
+This is last on the list but not least.
 You may want to start as early as possible to think of ways to spend less money or make extra money for the upcoming holidays.
-When all the festivities are done, there is still a home to mange.
-Planning can help with impulse buying and puts into perspective holiday activities that best fits in your budget.
-This also keeps you from trying to keep up with the Jones’ and appreciate the holidays with your family.
+When all the festivities are done, you still have your home to manage.
+Planning can help with impulse buying and puts into perspective holiday activities that best fit your budget.
+This also keeps you from trying to keep up with the Jones and appreciate the holidays with your family.